A sensible approach rooted in three core principles.

 - Permanent Guardianship Orders;

-- Representing Foster Parents involved in disputes with Children’s Services, applying for guardianship orders;
+- Representing Foster Parents and First Nations involved in disputes with Children’s Services

 - Representing children in custody applications, and in applications by Children’s Services.

 Sonja has been a practising lawyer since 2005.
 She practices exclusively in the area of family law and child protection law.